WeiShaoD/neuroimage-menu/docs/source/Hippo_seg_manual/Conventions_and_Contrasts/Conventions_and_Contrasts.rst

 .. image:: label1.png

-Order of segmentation in the medial temporal lobes.
+Figure 3.1:Order of segmentation in the medial temporal lobes.

 NAMING CONVENTIONS AND LABELS